KerryWalker/KerryWalker.github.io/about.md

 ---

 <p class="message">
- Another attempt at a personal blog, this time hosted on GitHub using the [hydeout](https://github.com/fongandrew/hydeout) theme.
+ Another attempt at a personal blog, this time hosted on GitHub using the <a href="https://github.com/fongandrew/hydeout">hydeout</a> theme.
 </p>

-To make pages show up in the sidebar, add `sidebar_link: true` to the front matter.